jboss-developer/jboss-eap-quickstarts/deltaspike-helloworld-jms/README.md

 * `username`

     This username is used for both the JMS connection and the JNDI look-up.
-Instructions to set up the quickstart application user can be found here: [Add an Application User](../README.md#add-an-application-user).
+See the instructions above to [Add an Application User](#add-an-application-user).

     Default: `quickstartUser`

 * `password`

     This password is used for both the JMS connection and the JNDI look-up.
-Instructions to set up the quickstart application user can be found here: [Add an Application User](../README.md#add-an-application-user)
+See the instructions above to [Add an Application User](#add-an-application-user).

     Default: `quickstartPwd1!`